wakarimathecoder2024/celo_events_tutorial/README.md

 - Understanding of Smart Contracts: Know what smart contracts are and how they function within a blockchain environment.

 - Knowledge of Solidity: A foundational grasp of Solidity and its core concepts.
-Click here to learn more about Solidity.

 ## Requirements